Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Converting Dependency Structures to Logical Forms

 \subsubsection{Nominals}

 This category includes common and proper nouns, as well as pronouns.

 Pronouns and proper nouns are treated as referring expressions and are represented as atomic terms.
 Common nouns are treated as non-referring and represented as functions of arity 1, requiring an argument to become referential.
-When determiners, possessives, and quantifiers combine with common nouns, they provide such an argument by introducing a variable which they bind.
-Mass nouns and plural nouns, despite not requiring a determiner, are represented the same way as full determiner phrases, with a placeholder \textit{BARE} determiner.
+When determiners and quantifiers combine with common nouns, they provide such an argument by introducing a variable which they bind.
+Mass nouns and plural nouns, despite not requiring a determiner, are represented the same way as full determiner phrases, with a placeholder \textit{BARE} determiner.\footnote{The actual format in the corpus is of the form \lf{your(x, toy(x))}, \lf{BARE(x, toy(x))}.
+In the paper, we adopt a format more familiar from literature on quantifier phrase semantics for the sake of readability.}